William Foege: Smallpox eradication

-While working for the Centers for Disease Control in Africa as chief of the Smallpox Eradication Program, Bill Foege developed the highly successful surveillance and ring vaccination strategy to contain smallpox spread.
-This greatly reduced the number of vaccinations needed, ensuring that the limited resources available sufficed to make smallpox the first infectious disease to be eradicated in human history.
+While working as a medical missionary in Nigeria in 1966, Foege developed the highly successful surveillance and ring vaccination strategy to contain the spread of smallpox.
+In contrast to mass vaccinations which was the standard at the time, Foege's strategy focused on targeted vaccination of people exposed to cases of smallpox instead, ensuring that the limited resources available sufficed to eradicate outbreaks of smallpox in the country.
+This strategy became key to global eradication efforts against smallpox, with the condition later becoming the first infectious disease to be eradicated in human history in 1980.
+Foege also served as chief of the smallpox eradication program of the CDC.

 For his efforts to eradicate smallpox, Foege was the co-winner of the 2020 Future of Life Award along with Viktor Zhdanov.
-"We're all indebted to Bill Foege and Viktor Zhdanov for their critical contributions to the eradication of smallpox, which demonstrated the immense value of science and international collaboration for fighting disease", said António Guterres, Secretary General, United Nations.
-Dr. William MacAskill who wrote an article about "Smallpox was one of the worst diseases to ever befall the human race, and its eradication is one of the greatest achievements of humanity.
+"We're all indebted to Bill Foege and Viktor Zhdanov for their critical contributions to the eradication of smallpox, which demonstrated the immense value of science and international collaboration for fighting disease", said António Guterres, Secretary General, United Nations, quoted in a press release on the award.
+Dr. William MacAskill said, "Smallpox was one of the worst diseases to ever befall the human race, and its eradication is one of the greatest achievements of humanity.
 Bill Foege and Viktor Zhdanov should be celebrated for their contributions, and should inspire us today to take effective action to tackle the world's most pressing problems."
-In consideration of the achievements of Zhdanov and Foege, Bill Gates added, "They (Viktor and Bill) are phenomenal examples of what it means to harness science for global health”.
+In consideration of the achievements of Zhdanov and Foege, Bill Gates added, "They [Viktor and Bill] are phenomenal examples of what it means to harness science for global health".

 Career

 Foege's research includes child survival and development, injury prevention, population, preventive medicine, and public health leadership—particularly in the developing world.
-He is a strong proponent of disease eradication and control and has taken an active role in the eradication of Guinea Worm Disease, polio and measles, and the elimination of river blindness.
+He was a strong proponent of disease eradication and control and took an active role in the eradication of Guinea Worm Disease, polio and measles, and the elimination of river blindness.

 In May 1977, he became the director of the Centers for Disease Control and Prevention, and served until 1983.

-Directorship aside, he has also held various positions during his career:
+Directorship aside, he also held various positions during his career: